questionmark/qm-oap-docs/docs/_sources/deliveryodata/attempt.txt

         within the assessment delivery experience.

-        For sessions that are proctored on-site or via a third-party proctoring system this property may be set to NULL.
+        For sessions that are proctored on-site or via a third-party proctoring system this property should be set to NULL.

-        Although not fully supported in the current version of Questionmark OnDemand due to the narrow time window provided for assessment launch, it is envisaged that third-party proctoring systems may be used by creating an unlocked attempt (specify LockRequired=False on creation).
-The application would then retrieve the ParticipantFacingQMLobbyUrl (and optionally the
-        ProctorFacingQMControlsWidgetUrl) and pass them to the
-        third-party proctoring system which would then forward the launch link to the participant's browser once the proctor indicates that they are ready to start.

     ..  od:prop::   LastModifiedDateTime  Edm.DateTime
         :notnull: